1.6. Miniconda: Python(s) in a convenient setup

 Some comments then about possible AFNI environments to make, or dependencies to combine with your other

-• for most projects with AFNI, you could use either of the py2_afni_tiny or py3_afni_tiny environments, described above, on their own or with their dependencies added to a pre-existing environment.
-NB: there is no strict Python version requirement for AFNI.
-Since Python 2.7 is technically deprecated now, you might opt for a Python 3.* recipe, all other things being equal.
+• for most projects with AFNI, you could use the py39_afni_tiny environments, described above, on its own or with its dependencies added to a pre-existing environment.
+NB: there is no strict Python 3.9 requirement for AFNI—it was just used in the example; one should be fine using Python 3.7 or higher.
+Also, Python 2.7 is technically deprecated now (though most AFNI program run fine in it still, having 3.* makes a lot more sense).

-• If you will be using Prantik’s older meica.py program, then you would want a Python 2.7-based environment available, such as py2_afni_tiny.
+• If you will be using Prantik’s older meica.py program, then you would want a Python 2.7-based environment available.
 It could be used as your main environment, or it could just be one you switch in-and-out of for running that specific program.
 (Being able to easily switch environments is basically the raison-d’etre of conda.)
+However, for most application purposes (beyond methodological comparison) we would perhaps recommend user’s run the newer tedana group’s version of MEICA (see below).

 • If you want to incorporate the modern TEDANA (Dupre et al., 2021) into your AFNI processing of ME-FMRI data, then here is an example of an environment incorporating both sets of dependencies.
 You could make a new text file called environment_afni_ted.yml: